gsoft-inc/wl-web-configs/docs/about.md

 Have a look at the [contributor's documentation](https://github.com/gsoft-inc/wl-web-configs/blob/main/CONTRIBUTING.md).

+## Acknowledgements

+Thanks to the team at [Shopify/web-configs](https://github.com/Shopify/web-configs) for the inspiration to create an umbrella project for all the web configurations.

 ## License

-See the @squide [LICENSE](https://github.com/gsoft-inc/wl-web-configs/blob/main/LICENSE) on Github.
+See the [LICENSE](https://github.com/gsoft-inc/wl-web-configs/blob/main/LICENSE) on Github.